hoelzer-lab/rnaflow/README.md

 <img align="right" width="320px" src="https://github.com/hoelzer-lab/rnaseq/blob/tower/figures/tower.png" alt="Monitoring with Nextflow Tower" />

 To monitor your computations the pipeline can be connected to [Nextflow Tower](https://tower.nf).
-You need a user access token to connect your Tower account with the pipeline.
+You need an user access token to connect your Tower account with the pipeline.
 Simply [generate a login](https://tower.nf/login) using your email and then click the link send to this address.
 "Nextflow Tower does not require a password or registration procedure.
 Just provide your email address and we'll send you an authentication link to login.
 That's all!"

 Once logged in, click on your avatar on the top right corner and select "Your tokens".
 Generate a token or copy the default one and set the environment variable: